What You Need to Know About a Health Check - VITBLISS

 Frequency and Age for Health Checks

 How often should you undergo a health check?
-Frequency depends on factors such as age, medical history, and risks.
-For adults, it is generally advised to have a check-up every two years.
-However, once you reach your 40s, more frequent check-ups may be required.
+The frequency can depend on factors such as age, medical history, and personal risk profile.
+For adults, it is commonly suggested to consider a general check-up every few years.
+In some cases, more regular assessments may be appropriate starting in your 40s, depending on individual health considerations.

 Content of a Health Check

-What does a standard health check include?
-Typically, your doctor will assess your weight, height, blood pressure, and heart rate.
-Your medical history is also reviewed to identify risk factors.
+What does a standard health check involve?
+It typically includes an evaluation of basic health indicators, such as weight, height, blood pressure, and heart rate.
+A review of your medical history helps identify any relevant personal or familial risk factors.

 Self-Tests for Health